twitocode/Tantalum/content/University/Year 1/CS 1JC3/Operating System and the Internet.md

 	- The **Turing award** is the highest award in computing
 # Characters
 Characters represent **graphemes** (the units of a writing system) Characters are represented using ASCII  or Unicode

+ASCII
+- american only
+- 128 characters (94 printable, space, 33 non-printable)
+	- non-printable characters are like "\n" - new line Unicode
+- is intended to represent the graphemes of the world's major
 # Operating Systems
 ## Kernal Services
 ## Graphical User Interfaces